 Navan Fine Arts Exhibition & Sale

-The Navan Fine Arts Exhibition & Sale started in June of 2011, spearheaded by then Navan resident Christina Pleizier, in celebration of Navan’s 150th anniversary.
-The event features fine arts including paintings, pottery, textiles, woven goods, garden art, wood art and more.
+Navan tapestry atist Krystyna Sadej founded the Navan Fine Arts Exhibition Sale, its first show in June 2011 in celebration of Navan's 150th anniversary, and chaired by then resident Christina Pleizier.
+This annual event features fine arts including paintings, pottery, textiles, woven goods, garden art, wood art and more.
 All art is original and made by the artist, and artists are accepted by a juried process only.

 The show has continued each year since, and organized by a cooperative group of artists based in Navan and surrounding villages.
 This group is known as the Navan Fine Arts Group.